by Kassandra Lamb

 This is the final installment in a three-part series on Psychopaths and Serial Killers that I began back in November.
 We’ve got psychopaths on the brain right now because I recently released a thriller with a serial killer antagonist.
 And another of our authors, Vinnie Hansen, also has a psychopath in her new release, Black Beans and Venom (see her book below).

 Psychopaths are totally self-centered, thrill seekers who lack empathy, remorse and rarely feel fear.
-They are heavily represented amongst criminals (although not all criminals are psychopaths) and con artists, but also amongst politicians and business tycoons.
+They are heavily represented among criminals (although not all criminals are psychopaths) and con artists, but also among politicians and business tycoons.

 For more about their nature see the first post, What Is A Psychopath?